There are three (3) parts to the Rationale section within Assessment and Exam Items; plus a QA Declaration. Learn more: Rationale Sub-Sections

 You can opt to use the editor to further explain the rationale, i.e. Part 2 can be left null of the Learning Outcomes mappings sufficiently explain the rationale.
 If left null, this section will not display in the final version of the Outline.

-You can select the appropriate CSU Graduate Learning Outcomes (GLOs) that the assessment contributes to (if any).
+You can select the appropriate Charles Sturt Graduate Learning Outcomes (GLOs) that the assessment contributes to (if any).
 This is optional and not required for all assessment tasks.

 Click the Select Graduate Learning Outcomes button to choose any appropriate outcome/s.
 Learn more: Selecting Graduate Learning Outcomes